DFDT: Dynamic Fast Decision Tree for IoT Data Stream Mining on Edge Devices: Related Work

 The core component for incrementally constructing decision trees (DTs) on edge devices, while maintaining a fixed time complexity per sample, is approximation-based splitting \cite{domingos2000mining}.
 As new instances arrive, they are processed from the root to a leaf node, updating statistics at each node.
 These updates are used to periodically adjust heuristic values for each attribute, such as information gain (IG) and Gini index (GI) \cite{domingos2000mining}.
 The tree attempts to perform splits based on a statistical bound that quantifies the confidence interval for the heuristic function, given a minimum amount of data.
 Typically, DTs compare the Hoeffding bound (HB) to the difference in evaluation between the best and second-best attribute splits \cite{domingos2000mining}.
 When this difference exceeds the bound, the leaf node is split into child nodes.

-\textbf{Rules.} While traditional incremental DTs exclusively focus on evaluating the top two attributes, one can introduce extra splitting rules to promote even more valuable splits.
-For example, one can incorporate the fluctuation of the HB, tracking its mean, minimum, and maximum values, along with an accuracy metric, as a pre-pruning condition for split decisions \cite{yang2011optimized}.
-Alternatively, constraints can be applied that compare current metrics against historical data and cross-leaf information, while introducing a skipping mechanism to bypass these constraints when significant changes in the data are detected \cite{da2018strict}.
-Furthermore, a constraint can be added to assess whether the best-ranked feature, chosen for splitting at a leaf node, provides substantial gains compared to the gains observed in previous splits within the same branch \cite{barddal2020regularized}.
+\paragraph{Splitting rules.} While traditional incremental DTs exclusively focus on evaluating the top two attributes, one can introduce extra splitting rules to promote even more valuable splits.
+For example, M-VFDT \cite{yang2011moderated} incorporates the fluctuation of the HB, tracking its mean, minimum, and maximum values, along with an accuracy metric, as a pre-pruning condition for split decisions.
+Alternatively, SVFDT \cite{da2018strict} applies constraints that compare current metrics against historical data and cross-leaf information, while introducing a skipping mechanism to bypass these constraints when significant changes in the data are detected.
+Furthermore, REG-VFDT \cite{barddal2020regularized} adds a constraint to assess whether the best-ranked feature, chosen for splitting at a leaf node, provides substantial gains compared to the gains observed in previous splits within the same branch.

-\textbf{Tie break.} A critical aspect of incremental DTs is the tie-breaking procedure.
+\paragraph{Tie breaking threshold ($\tau$).} A critical aspect of incremental DTs is the tie-breaking procedure.
 While using the statistical difference in IG between two attributes helps control tree growth, competition between two equally favored split candidates can hinder progress, especially when either option would be equally suitable.
 To mitigate this, if the difference in heuristic values exceeds a predefined tie threshold, denoted as $\tau$, the split is performed.
 This threshold effectively controls the minimum rate of tree growth, with the attributes’ ability to separate before reaching the threshold influencing the speed at which the tree expands.
 However, a fixed $\tau$ value may cause ties to be broken prematurely, before a meaningful decision can be made, due to a lack of suitable candidates rather than a true tie situation.
-To address this, alternative approaches can be employed, such as comparing the difference between the best and second-best candidates with the difference between the second-best and worst candidates \cite{holmes2005tie}, or designing an adaptive tie threshold that is dynamically calculated from the mean of HB, which has been shown to be proportionally related to the input stream samples \cite{yang2011moderated}.
+To address this, VFDT-$\tau$ \cite{holmes2005tie} compares the difference between the best and second-best candidates with the difference between the second-best and worst candidates, while M-VFDT \cite{yang2011moderated} designs an adaptive tie threshold that is dynamically calculated from the mean of HB, which has been shown to be proportionally related to the input stream samples.